-Valium, the brand name for the medication Diazepam, belongs to the benzodiazepine class of drugs, but unlike most other benzos such as Xanax or Librium, has a wide range of uses outside of treating disorders like anxiety and insomnia.
+Valium, the brand name for the medication diazepam, belongs to the benzodiazepine class of drugs.
+However, unlike most other benzos, such as Xanax or Librium, Valium has a wide range of uses outside of treating disorders like anxiety and insomnia.

 Valium is also regularly used to treat restless leg syndrome, seizures, muscle spasms, alcohol withdrawal syndrome, and, interestingly, benzodiazepine withdrawal syndrome.

 Valium works the same way as other benzodiazepines, binding itself to the GABA receptors in the brain.
 GABA is an important neurotransmitter that controls the body’s responses to things like fear, stress, and anxiety, inhibiting the nerve impulses responsible for them and calming the body down.
 Valium increases the levels of GABA signaling in the brain, which is how it produces the feelings of sedation and relaxation in users.

 However, despite being an extremely medically useful drug, Valium is still widely acknowledged as having a high potential for abuse and extremely addictive qualities.
 Even when being used in medication-assisted treatment it is at very low doses and only for a very short period of time, as it does not take long to build up a tolerance and become physically dependent.